Kheeper

 Terminate the EC2 instance and delete the Kheeper host when you're done:

-aws ec2 terminate-instances --instance-ids ${INSTANCE_ID} --region ${REGION}
+aws ec2 terminate-instances --instance-ids ${INSTANCE_ID} --region ${AWS_REGION}

-kheeper hosts delete ${ORG}/${HOST}
+kheeper hosts delete ${ORG}/${INSTANCE_ID}